 For an agent, every interaction begins with ambiguity.
 The user may be asking a question, requesting an action, exploring options, or trying to recover from a problem.
 The same words can imply different intents depending on context.

 The strongest agent experiences combine all of these.
 A vector-only system may understand meaning but miss precise product labels or struggle with latency-sensitive interfaces.
 A keyword-only system may be fast but brittle when users speak naturally.
 A generic model may infer intent but lack fresh, structured, business-controlled data.
-Modern agents need a layer that brings these capabilities together, especially in the kinds of high-value use cases where discovery, navigation, and workflow routing directly affect business outcomes.
+Modern agents need a layer that brings these capabilities together, especially in the kinds of high-value use cases where product discovery and conversion directly affect business outcomes.

 Intent Understanding Turns Search Into Action